Ephigenia/notable-cli/README.md

 Configuration
 ===============================================================================

-The cli searches for not-hidden markdown files ending with `.md` in the notebooks home directory which must be set in environment variable: `NOTABLE_CLI_HOME`.
+The cli searches for not-hidden markdown files ending with `.md` in the notebooks home directory which must be set in the environment variable: `NOTABLE_CLI_HOME`.

 You can set this by exporting it or setting it in your `.bash_profile`: